Get assistance from Discover Card hardship program.

 - Discover Card lowered the interest rate of one account from 29.99% to 3.99%.
 The customer was late in the past, and that is why their rate was so high.
 Now they are only paying $12 per month towards interest instead of about $60 per month, before the rate decrease.

 - A household that had multiple credit cards and was a long term customer had about 25% of their balance “waived”.
+This is similar to a credit card deferral payment plan from Discover Card.
 This was given to them when they had a short term reduction in their work hours.

 - The hardship program from Discover Card was used to reduce an annual APR from about 15% to 10% for a family that was struggling financially with paying their bills.
 They did need to freeze their card, and agree to stop using it until the balance was paid off.

 - A long term customer came down with cancer.
-While they were going through the recovery process, both their interest rate was reduced and they were also given additional days to make their next several payments.
+While they were going through the recovery process, both their interest rate was reduced and they were also given additional days to make their next several payments as a form of forbearance.

-You can contact Discover Card at (866) 567-1660 for more information on their credit card hardship programs and other options they may have.
+As noted, each assistance program and solution may vary.
+You can contact Discover Card at (866) 567-1660 for more information on their credit card hardship programs, deferrals as well as other options they may have.